claudioscordino/rpi3-xenomai/README.md

 User-space tools
 ----------------

-The Xenomai user-space tools can be natively built as follows:
+The Xenomai user-space tools can be natively built on the Rpi3 target as follows:

        cd xenomai-3.0.6